Lynx Protection Zone and Trap Restrictions

 Bringing the Skins of Furbearing Animals into Maine from Another State or Province

 The skins of furbearing animals harvested in another state or province must be tagged in that state or province before being brought into Maine.
 If that state or province has no tagging requirements, the skins must be tagged in this state.
-The tagging of imported fur applies only to those eight species for which Maine requires tagging.
+The tagging of imported fur applies only to those nine species for which Maine requires tagging.
 Note: Skins imported by taxidermists solely for taxidermy purposes do not require tagging.

 Tagging Animals Before the Skin is Removed From the Carcass